 Typical symptoms and signs of ovulation include mittelschmerz (pain in the middle), light pelvic pain on one or both sides of the pelvis, spotting, changes in cervical mucus, breast tenderness, moodiness.
 But they are not always reliable.
 The babyMed ovulation calculator can help you find out exactly when you ovulate and your most fertile days.

 Why should I know if I ovulate or not and when?

+Finding out exactly if and when you ovulate should be the very first step in assessing your fertility when trying to get pregnant.
 When you are trying to conceive your entire world can revolve around knowing when you are ovulating.
 There are several ways you can keep track of ovulation at home.
-While none of these methods will guarantee you will conceive, it will greatly increase your ability to calculate the time you are ovulating and thus your chances for conception will increase as well.
+While none of these methods guarantee you will conceive, it will greatly increase your ability to calculate the time you are ovulating and thus your chances for conception will increase as well.